-The chain of transmission is difficult to reconstitute.
+The chain of textual transmission is difficult to reconstitute.
 Governments that monitor reading habits by judicial means prosecute those who express opinions contrary to the reigning ideology.
 More insidiously, mechanisms of “soft” censorship can be encoded into the fabric of the laminate itself, through technologies that outright prevent prohibited ideological formations from appearing on screen.
 Unlike those censored by an explicit edict, readers under the reach of remote, algorithmic governance are not immediately aware of the control mechanisms structuring their everyday interpretive experience.
 They are left instead with a rough remainder of an imposed identity.
-A dynamic text has the power to determine its audience: a man will be interested in cars and women, an Eastern European in jewelry and Adidas shoes, an inmate, or otherwise an enemy of the people, in a blank page and a home visit from your friendly librarian.
+A dynamic text has the power to determine its audience: a man will be interested in cars and women, an Eastern European in jewelry and Adidas shoes, an inmate or otherwise an enemy of the people, in a blank page and a home visit from your friendly librarian.

 The stratified nature of digital inscription poses obvious challenges in the social sphere, which this essay can address only obliquely.
 Our ability to mobilize against censorship or surveillance is in peril when such mechanisms operate at a microscopic scale, requiring specialized skills and tools for interpretation.
 A more general tactical response requires not just the writing of histories, but training and advocacy efforts.
 More narrowly, laminate texts present a challenge to the practice of literary hermeneutics.
 How does critical interpretive practice persist in conditions where readers can no longer rely on the continuing stability of the medium?
 The theoretical problem is not one of binary definitions.
 A text is neither an immanent object nor a transcendent idea.
 We are confronted instead with documents that do not converge on a single location and whose multivalence is derived from their structural diffusion.
 Composite media force us to reconsider long-standing critical assumptions about the physics of inscription at the foundation of hermeneutics.5